Autodesk/pgbelt/docs/quickstart.md

 ```

 If the above command fails, please see the `playbook.md` document in this repository for more information on how to resolve the issue.

+After sync completes, run a full schema diff to confirm the source and destination schemas are exactly the same:

+    $ belt diff-schemas testdatacenter1 database1 --full

+All databases should show `match`.
+At this point, indexes and NOT VALID constraints have been loaded, so the schemas should be identical.

 ## Step 8: Enable write traffic to the destination host